 Nailberry ingredients have never and will never result in the demise of an animal, nor are any of our ingredients derived from animal by-products, such as carmine (a red colour used widely in the cosmetics industry).
 We work very closely with ingredient suppliers, obtaining cruelty-free and vegan certification for both their and our products.
 Furthermore, our products will never be distributed in China (who test beauty products entering their country on animals), and we always decline Fashion Week partnership offers from brands using fur.

 Though the first Nailberry polishes had just hit the market, Sonia’s forward thinking and dynamic approach drove her continued work with our French laboratory to create an even healthier polish.

 Less than 12 months later, L’Oxygéné was launched – a formula now also free from camphor and formaldehyde resin, as well as formaldehyde, toluene and dibutyl phthalate.
-Importantly, however, this new polish was oxygen and water permeable, making it instantly inclusive for all.
+Importantly, however, this new polish was oxygen and moisture permeable, making it instantly inclusive for all.

-A quick dip into water-permeable polishes
+A quick dip into moisture-permeable polishes

-Though our polishes do, of course, dry on your nails, the formula allows water penetration on a molecular level.
+Though our polishes do, of course, dry on your nails, the formula allows moisture penetration on a molecular level.
 This is a vital factor for our Muslim customers, who seek beauty products that are permissible under Islamic Law and can be worn for wuḍū.
 We wholly agree that you shouldn’t have to choose between having beautifully manicured, polished nails and performing your prayers – hence our pursuit of Halal certification, which you can read more about here.